 Exam II: Books 1 – 6

 6. Current Issues in Financial markets (10%)

-To continue our guide, we now turn our attention to a very important section dedicated to Exam Tips for repeating-or-first-time candidates.
+To continue our guide, we now turn our attention to a very important section dedicated to tips for candidates.

 Recommendations Before Taking the Exam

 It is absolutely critical to maintain a good study guide.

 Realizing that you don’t have enough time to cover all the study material necessary is one feeling that you cannot afford to have.

 Setting out a time chart showing the exam dates, your work deadlines, personal and family commitments is a good way to make an assessment of the position that you’re in.